HistoryData

 Key Achievements

-- Developed chemical methods for separating ink from paper fibers decades before industrial recycling
+• Developed chemical methods for separating ink from used paper that became the foundation for modern paper recycling

 Did You Know?